LordOfDelicious/Subtitle-Renamer/README.md

 #Subtitle-Click
 Automated subtitle renaming tool

-Tired of renaming dozens of subtitles?
+Tired of renaming dozens of files?
 <br>
 Want a simple click to rename your Breaking Bad subtitles?
 <br>